How cute are these Peanut Butter Bunny Butt Pretzels?

 Immediately, press one pink heart sprinkle and three pink sugar pearls onto the peanut butter candy to create a bunny paw.
 I used a pair of tweezers, that are only used in my kitchen, to add the sprinkles in the right place on the foot.

 Those bunny paws with pink pads and toes look so adorable, but I will admit they were a bit tedious to make, so you can allow the candy to harden then simply draw the details on with a black food coloring marker if you are short on time or patience.
+Or you can pipe pink candy melts to create the toes and pad on each of the bunny's paws.

 Once you have your tray filled with bunny feet, pop it in the freezer for a few minutes until the candy sets hard.
 Then remove and peel the candy feet off the paper.